 Recent software upgrades and validator work aim to improve reliability and throughput, which reduces a key historical concern for the chain.
 For investors who value usage, staking yield, and fee burns, Solana now presents a clearer case than it did in prior cycles.

-RELATED: Is It Worth Buying Solana In 2025?
+RELATED: Is It Worth Buying Solana Now?

 1. Major Protocol Upgrades Are Arriving For Solana